justbetter/statamic-structured-data/README.md

 ## Configuration

 The addon works out of the box with sensible defaults.
-Configuration can be customized through your entry blueprints and templates.
+Configuration can be customized through your entry and term blueprints and templates.